 Another ambitious project, the Orland Grassland, proceeded similarly at first.
 Its prairie and savanna became a central feature of the Village of Orland Park’s image and culture.
 The new library soon sported a 26-foot mural by a National Geographic illustrator showing plants and animals (and human visitors) thriving as they would in years ahead.
 The local Congresswoman saw that it was good and secured $7M in additional restoration funding.
 Over the years, the Forest Preserve District hired new science and land management staff to support the project.
 Today the Orland Grassland Volunteers sponsor tours and festivals every spring, summer, and fall, while continuing to find and control isolated weeds, gather rare seed, and do other restoration work that can’t so easily be done by staff.
 Trained volunteers annually monitor plant, bird, and butterfly transects.
 Others lead grammar and high school trips, put out newsletters and social media, serve on committees, and generally act as the Orland Grassland outreach.

-An expert volunteer team can sometimes find and harvest local and rare seed obtainable in no other practical way.
+An expert volunteer team can sometimes find and harvest local and rare seed that is obtainable in no other practical way.
 Volunteers hand-broadcasting seed from buckets inspires the troops – and is an especially effective method for some species.

 With the region’s strongest volunteer programs, this Cook County (Illinois) agency embarked in 2014 on a “blue ribbon” planning process that emerged with a board-approved plan to expand restoration contract funding from $3.5M/year to $40M/year, to hire 500 full time “intern level” young adults for the restoration program, to expand its program from about 7,000 acres to 55,000 acres, and a long list of similar lofty aspirations which will need to be worked out in reality over the fullness of time but which have already dramatically increased numbers and quality of staffing and increased the prescribed burn program from about 3,000 acres per year to about 7,000 acres.